lethang7794/fcj-serverless-with-cdk-workshop/content/300-cdk-fundametals/320-cdk-project-structure/_index.md

 new CdkWorkshopStack(app, "CdkWorkshopStack");
 ```

-The `bin/cdk-workshop.ts` file is the entry-point of your CDK application.

 It initializes:

 - The CDK app.
 - The `CdkWorkshopStack` stack.

 > [!NOTE]
-> The directory name `cdk-workshop` is hard-coded in many places: file name, class name, stack name...
+> The directory name `cdk-workshop` (where you run `cdk init`) is hard-coded in many places: file name, class name, stack name...

 #### The `lib` directory